Beta Technologies Alia: Variants

-The CX300 is an all-electric conventional take-off and landing aircraft that is designed to charge in under an hour, and can be used in passenger, cargo, medical, or military configurations.
-The aircraft is powered by one rear-mounted pusher motor and its lift is created by the same 50 ft wing.
+The CX300 is an all-electric conventional take-off and landing light aircraft that is designed to charge in under an hour, and can be used in passenger, cargo, medical, or military configurations.
+The aircraft is powered by only one rear-mounted pusher propeller driven by an H500A electric motor, while relying on the same 50 ft wing to generate aerodynamic lift.